VGAM-package: Vector Generalized Linear and Additive Models and Other...

 Warning

-This package is undergoing continual development and improvement, therefore users should treat everything as subject to change.
-This includes the family function names, argument names, many of the internals, the use of link functions, and slot names.
-For example, all link functions may be renamed so that they end in "link", e.g., loglink() instead of loglink().
-Some future pain can be avoided by using good programming techniques, e.g., using extractor/accessor functions such as coef(), weights(), vcov(), predict().
-Nevertheless, please expect changes in all aspects of the package.
+This package is undergoing continual development and improvement, therefore users should treat many things as subject to change.
+This includes the family function names, argument names, many of the internals, moving some functions to VGAMdata, the use of link functions, and slot names.
+For example, many link functions were renamed in 2019 so that they all end in "link", e.g., loglink() instead of loge().
+Some future pain can be avoided by using good programming techniques, e.g., using extractor functions such as coef(), weights(), vcov(), predict().
+Although changes are now less frequent, please expect changes in all aspects of the package.
 See the NEWS file for a list of changes from version to version.

 Author(s)